tallcoleman/new-parking-map/README.md

 OpenStreetMap:
 * Retain: OpenStreetMap features that have a ref tag linking the feature to a City dataset (e.g. `ref:open.toronto.ca:street-furniture-bicycle-parking:id`)
+* Retain: OpenStreetMap features that have any value for "ref:open.toronto.ca" (intended to allow for "ref:open.toronto.ca"="no" for City of Toronto features not included in any City dataset).
 * Exclude: Any other feature with operator like "City of Toronto".

 City of Toronto:
 * Exclude: features where the ID matches a retained feature from OpenStreetMap
+* Exclude: features included in `Data Pipeline/city_modifications/open_toronto_ca_exclusions.json` (intended to allow for City of Toronto features which have been removed, but have not yet been updated in the City dataset).

 Clustering of city ring and posts (i.e. `"bicycle_parking"="bollard"`) to reduce clutter - ring and post features within 5m of each other are combined into a single point.

 De-duplication of bicycle racks across multiple City datasets - in many cases, racks from different City datasets within 30m of each other are duplicates.
 Since there may be cases where they are not duplicates, the processing combines the features into a single point that retains the properties of all of them.
+In order to prevent racks from being combined, they should be surveyed to verify their number, capacity, and locations, and added to OpenStreetMap.